DIPlib/diplib/doc/src/DIPimage/04_dip_image.md

 work on `dip_image` objects, not every function will work as expected.
 Use the functions `dip_array`, `double` or `uint8` to convert the image to a format recognizable by these functions.

-[^41]: Note that these are the names of some additional *DIPlib* data types
-    not used under *MATLAB*, the names *MATLAB* uses for the data types, and some generalizations of the other names.

-[^42]: This is a limitation of the *MATLAB* parser.